When you’ve worked hard to save up for a holiday abroad, spending money while you’re away might not be the first thing you think about.

 Travel Credit Cards & Debit Cards

-If you have a good credit score, a travel credit card can sometimes offer more advantages.
-For instance, some credit card providers throw in free travel insurance, and you’ll usually get better buyer protection for any purchases made on a credit card.
+If you have a good credit score, a travel credit card can sometimes offer additional advantages.
+Some cards include extras such as travel insurance, and credit cards usually provide stronger buyer protection for purchases, such as Section 75 protection in the UK.

-Santander - The All in One Credit Card from Santander does not charge any foreign transaction fees so long as any purchases are made in the local currency.
-This card does have a £3 monthly fee, although offers up to £10 a month cashback on all purchases.
+Santander – The Santander All in One Credit Card has no foreign transaction fees on purchases made abroad when you pay in the local currency.
+The card has a £3 monthly fee and offers up to 0.5% cashback on purchases, capped at £10 per month.

 Prepaid Cards

-Travel credit cards aren’t going to be the right fit for everyone, especially if you aren’t comfortable owning a credit card, or don’t qualify for one due to a poor credit score.
+Travel credit cards aren’t the right fit for everyone, especially if you aren’t comfortable using a credit card or don’t qualify for one due to a poor credit score.

-As the name suggests, prepaid travel cards allow you to preload an amount onto a card.
-Usually, the card is connected to an app so that you can make top-ups.
-You can also cancel the card if it gets stolen, which you can’t do if you take the same amount on holiday in cash.
+As the name suggests, prepaid travel cards allow you to load money onto a card before you travel.
+Usually, the card is connected to an app so you can top it up and manage your balance.
+You can also cancel the card if it gets stolen, unlike cash.

-Because you aren’t borrowing money with a prepaid travel card, you don’t need to do a credit check and your credit score also won’t be harmed.
+Because you aren’t borrowing money with a prepaid travel card, you don’t need a credit check and it won’t affect your credit score.

-Lots of retailers offer prepaid travel cards, including:
+Lots of providers offer prepaid travel cards, including:

-As with any type of card, you do need to read the small print to find which card would work best for you.
-For instance, look out for charges or fees that may apply depending on how you plan on using the card.
+As with any type of card, it is important to read the small print to understand which option is best for you.
+For example, look out for any charges or fees that may apply depending on how you use the card.

 Top Tips for Spending Money Abroad